followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/sortByGroupSummaryInfo/sortByGroupSummaryInfo.md

             // ...
             sortByGroupSummaryInfo: [
-                { summaryItem: 1 }, // determines the maximum income item using its index in the "groupItems" array { summaryItem: 'min' }, // determines the minimum tasks item using its aggregate function { summaryItem: 'Average Age Group Summary' } // determines the average age item using its name ]
+                { summaryItem: 1 }, // determines the maximum income item using its index in the "groupItems" array { summaryItem: "min" }, // determines the minimum tasks item using its aggregate function { summaryItem: "Average Age Group Summary" } // determines the average age item using its name ]
         });
     });